digicatapult/sqnc-hyproof-client/demo/hyproof-demo.md

 We will now walk through the demonstration following a *happy path* workflow.
 This takes the following steps:

-- Heidi the Hydrogen Producer initialises a certificate
+- `Heidi the Hydrogen Producer` initialises a certificate
-- Emma the Energy Supplier calculates the embodied CO2 (eCO2)
+- `Emma the Energy Supplier` calculates the embodied CO2 (eCO2)
-- Emma the Energy Supplier adds the eCO2 to the certificate
+- `Emma the Energy Supplier` adds the eCO2 to the certificate
 - The system now issues the final certificate

+One further workflow can be demonstrated for `Reginald the Regulator`:

+- `Reginald the Regulator` reviews and revokes a certificate

 ### 1. Heidi the Hydrogen Producer initialises a certificate

-You will first adopt the persona of Heidi, a Hydrogen Producer.
-Heidi has just generated a batch of hydrogen through electrolysis and is now seeking to have that batch certified.
+You will first adopt the persona of `Heidi the Hydrogen Producer`. `Heidi` has just generated a batch of hydrogen through electrolysis and is now seeking to have that batch certified.

 In order to obtain a certificate for a new batch of hydrogen, click on the `New Certificate` button in the right hand panel.

-This will bring up an input page where Heidi records the start and end time of hydrogen production, the batch size to be certified, and the amount of electricity that was used to generate the hydrogen.
+This will bring up an input page where `Heidi` records the start and end time of hydrogen production, the batch size to be certified, and the amount of electricity that was used to generate the hydrogen.

 ![Data entry page](./data_entry.png)